Sombrero64/Dython/docs/doc.md

   To allow an empty response, set _third_ to true.
 If the user provided as such, it would return ***None***.

 ### Local Variables
-Local Variables (formerly called temporary variables) allows you to make variables for temporary use.
+**Local Variables** (formerly called Temporary Variables) allows you to make variables for temporary use.
 After their main use is over, they can be removed later on.

 ```py
 myLocals = local()